Toward a Safe Internet of Agents: Introduction

-By understanding these foundational components not merely as functional blocks but as dual-use interfaces, we provide a principled guide for developers and researchers.
-Our goal is to move beyond ad-hoc implementations toward the robust, secure, and interoperable standards required to realize the vision of a safe Internet of Agents.
+By viewing these components as dual-use interfaces rather than mere functional blocks, we guide developers and researchers beyond ad-hoc implementations toward robust, secure standards for safe Agentic Internet realization.

-The structure of this survey is as follows. \textbf{Section II} introduces the organizational landscape, defining the progression from the Single Agent to the Interoperable Multi-Agent System. \textbf{Section III} dissects the anatomy of the \textbf{Single Agent}, analyzing the security implications of its model, memory, design patterns, tools, and guardrails. \textbf{Section IV} expands this analysis to \textbf{Multi-Agent Systems (MAS)}, examining the structural risks inherent in coordination strategies, communication topologies, and the operational environment. \textbf{Section V} addresses the \textbf{Interoperable Multi-Agent System (IMAS)}, detailing the interoperability stack, discovery mechanisms, and governance protocols necessary to establish trust between strangers in an open network.
-Finally, \textbf{Section VI} concludes with a discussion of open research frontiers.
+This survey proceeds as follows: Section~\ref{method} outlines methodology and distinguishes our architectural approach from existing work.
+Section~\ref{arch_spectrum} introduces the organizational landscape from Single Agents to IMAS.
+Section~\ref{singleagent} analyzes Single Agent security implications across its components.
+Section~\ref{mas} examines MAS structural risks in coordination strategies, communication topologies, and operational environments.
+Section~\ref{imas} addresses IMAS interoperability stacks, discovery mechanisms, and governance protocols for establishing open network trust.
+Section~\ref{conclusion} concludes with open research frontiers.